Every Pomfret employee is protected by a set of acts and laws enacted by the U.S. federal government and the State of Connecticut.

 In accordance with EPA 40 CFR Part 763 titled “Asbestos Hazard Emergency Response Act,” we are required to inform you that Asbestos-Containing Building Materials (ACBM) are present in specific locations in the school.
 The school has an Asbestos Management Plan in place to maintain these materials.
 The materials are maintained in accordance with the school’s Asbestos Operations and Maintenance (O&M) Program, which is a program designed to prevent asbestos fiber release through proper cleaning and proper building maintenance and repair.

 As part of this program, the materials are inspected every six (6) months to monitor the materials for changes in the condition of the ACBM.
 In addition, the school buildings are thoroughly re-inspected every three (3) years by a licensed Asbestos Inspector following the same basic criteria as in the original inspection, and in accordance with State of Connecticut Department of Public Health regulations.
 The Asbestos Management Plan is located in the Maintenance Department Office and is available for review during normal business hours.
-Should there be any questions concerning our Asbestos Management Plan, please contact Brenda Bullied at 860-963-5228.
+Should there be any questions concerning our Asbestos Management Plan, please contact Brenda Bullied, director of facilities, at 860-963-5228.